Maksym-UA/Udacity/readme.md

 CONTACT
 =======

-Please send you feedback to
+Please send your feedback to

   max.savin3@gmail.com